Don’t let reviews scare you, instead use them to your advantage!

 How to manage your Google My Business Page Reviews?

 If you own a business operating from several locations across the globe, soliciting and managing reviews can become very time-consuming.
-This is where you may want to incorporate a Social Media Management Tool like Statusbrew that can help expedite the process of managing your Google My Business page reviews!
+This is where you may want to incorporate a Social Media Management Tool like Statusbrew that can help expedite the process of managing Google Reviews for multiple locations.

 Statusbrew is an effective and user-friendly reputation management solution which empowers companies to monitor their reputation, prevent PR crisis, improve customer relations, and measure results/ track performance with the built-in analytics features for their Google My Business account.